-As the area grew in popularity, music producers took notice, using the location to promote new bands.
-As music companies continued to ramp up their promotions, the event became too big to control, prompting stricter regulations that ultimately lead the end of Harajuku Hokoten in 1998.
+As the fans grew, music producers took notice, using the location to promote new bands and rising starts.
+As music companies continued to ramp up their promotions, the event eventually became too big to control, prompting stricter regulations that ultimately lead the end of Harajuku Hokoten in 1998.
 With the streets no longer closed to thru traffic, the performances ceased, and crowds quieted down.
 However, Harajuku continued to be a hub for creativity.
 Unable to express themselves through dance and music, fashion emerging as the dominant form of self-expression, and Masuda was there to help lead this new movement.

 In the mid-90s, Masuda began spending time not only in Tokyo but also in Los Angeles, immersing himself in the vibrant 90s rave culture.
 The bright colors, kandi brackets, and childhood toys that defined 90s rave fashion would also prove to be a lasting influence.
 In 1995, he opened his shop 6% DOKIDOKI, initially as a space to sell fun toys and fashion for him and his friends to use at raves.
 He even stocked fun, colorful toys he found during his trips to America.
 Although he hadn’t intended for it to become a brand, due to requests from his fashion-forward friends, he started to design and his own pieces.
 As his unique designs gained in popularity, he continued to hone his personal style and 6% DOKIDOKI, as we know it today was born.
 During this time, Harajuku was home to many similar shops, artists, and designers all working in the area, and collaborating with each other to create what has now become the iconic Harajuku kawaii style.